 Just as love knows no borders, our dedication to justice reaches across boundaries and walls.
-We stand on the side of love with all families, regardless of citizenship status, and strive to create welcoming communities and congregations.
+We show up on the side of love with all families, regardless of citizenship status, and strive to create welcoming communities and congregations.
 We organize and advocate for immigration reform, for an end to detentions and deportations, and for a world where hands are extended in peace and care across borders and no one feels forced to leave home or risk death in pursuit of a decent life for their family.
+We affirm immigration as a moral issue and have long spoken out in support of immigrant justice.

 What We Are Doing